 Half Straddle Workshop

-Half Straddle Artistic Director Tina Satter and Half Straddle performer/director/writer Jess Barbagallo lead writing, performance, and directorial exercises and techniques that will be used to generate new performance writing and scene approaches —and can be applied to infuse projects already in process.
+Tina Satter leads a day-long workshop on focused writing, performance, and directorial exercises and techniques that will be used to generate new performance writing and scene approaches —and can be applied to infuse projects already in process.

-A collaborative and open environment allows participants to find unexpected ways to generate writing and directing techniques—and be in conversation with Jess and Tina on their work with Half Straddle and their individual practices.
+A collaborative and open environment allows participants to find unexpected ways to generate writing and directing techniques—and be in conversation with Tina on her work with Half Straddle and individual practice.

 To apply, please fill out the form below.